colyseus/discord-embedded-app-sdk/README.md

 3. Expose your local server to the public internet _(as described [here](https://discord.com/developers/docs/activities/building-an-activity#step-4-running-your-app-locally-in-discord))._

+During development, there's no need to expose the `server` to the public internet - only the `client`.
+Our Vite development server proxies the `/api` requests to our local server.

 ```
 cd client
 npx cloudflared tunnel --url http://localhost:5173